-- 4. Click OK.

-- 5. On the File tab, click Options, click Advanced, scroll down to the Show document content group and verify that the Field shading box is set to Always.
-This allows you to easily distinguish between normal text and text that is displayed by a field.

-- 6. Click OK.

-- 1. Click the upper left corner of the first cell in the table.
+- 4. Click OK. - 5.
+On the File tab, click Options, click Advanced, scroll down to the Show document content group and verify that the Field shading box is set to Always.
+This allows you to easily distinguish between normal text and text that is displayed by a field. - 6.
+Click OK. - d.
+Insert the field codes. - 1.
+Click the upper left corner of the first cell in the table.
 Type Hello, my name is and then tap the Spacebar. - 2.
 On the Mailings tab, in the Write & Insert Fields group, click Insert Merge Field and select First.